/ Human Resources

 It is good for all employees to leave their work area during the day and take a break from their positions’ tasks.
 Hope College recognizes this and allows employees several opportunities throughout the week.
 Employees may elect:

-• Chapel - Employees are welcome to attend the student Chapel services on MWF
+• Chapel — Employees are welcome to attend the student Chapel services on Monday, Wednesday, Friday.

-• Breaks - Employees may take a 20 minute break during any 4 hour work period.
+• Breaks — Employees may take a 20-minute break during any 4 hour work period.
 If work shifts are less than 4 hours, breaks are not allowed.
 The 20 minutes allowed includes the time going to and from the break area.
+Failure to take a break period may not be used to modify the normal work schedule (arrive late or leave early).

 All options must be approved by the department supervisor and during peak workloads, it is possible employees will not be granted permission to participate in the above programs.

 It is very important that the Human Resources Office and your immediate supervisor be kept informed of your correct address and telephone number.
-This can be changed on your plus.hope.edu account.
-It is also essential that the Human Resources Office be immediately notified when there is a change in your marital and dependency allowance status.
-This information is very important as it has a direct bearing on the health and life insurance program as well as withholding for income tax purposes.
+All changes to addresses/phone numbers can be made on your plus.hope.edu account.
+It is also essential that the Human Resources Office be immediately notified when there is a change in your marital and/or dependency allowance status.

 Performance Evaluations